Skip to main content

 In Shared mode, your balance is encrypted under two keys simultaneously: the Arcium MXE key and your personal X25519 public key.

-• Available after completing X25519 key registration (part of the standard registration flow)
+• Available after completing the X25519 key registration sub-step (part of the standard register({ confidential: true }) flow).

 If you register with confidential: true (the default), your deposits will automatically use Shared mode.
-This is strongly recommended - it lets you call queryEncryptedBalance to read your balance without waiting for Arcium.
+This is strongly recommended — it lets you call the encrypted-balance querier locally instead of round-tripping through Arcium.

 Account Lifecycle